Contour Airlines: Interline agreement

 Contour has had an interline agreement with American Airlines since October 2019, allowing passengers to travel via Contour and American under a single itinerary.
 Bookings can be made through third-party travel agencies, through the American Airlines website, or directly through the Contour Airlines website.

 Since April 2024, Contour has had an interline agreement with Alaska Airlines.
-Passengers who book through Alaska Airlines are eligible to earn miles for Mileage Plan when flying Contour.
+Passengers who book through Alaska Airlines are eligible to earn miles for Atmos Rewards when flying Contour.

 Since October 2024, Contour and United Airlines have had an interline agreement.

+In February 2025, Contour and JetBlue signed a new interline agreement that allow customers to book for single itineraries.
+This agreement allows Contour to access for more than 100 destinations served by JetBlue in the Americas, while extending JetBlue's reach into smaller and underserved regional markets served by Contour.

 In-flight experience

-Passengers traveling with Contour receive free seat selection and their first piece of checked baggage without charge on all fare classes.
+Passengers traveling with Contour receive free seat selection.
 All Contour flights feature leather seating, 36 inches of legroom, and complimentary in-flight snack and beverage service.